F3dai/f3dai.github.io/_posts/2020-05-25-Brute-Forcing-DVWA.md

 <pre>SELECT * FROM `users` WHERE user='$user' AND password='$pass';"</pre>

-There is no apparently filtering so we can try testing out a selection of SQL commands and look at the responses.
-Visit this paste bin for a list of SQL injection commands to test if there are any vulnerabiltiies:
+There is no apparent filtering so we can try testing out a selection of SQL commands and look at the responses.
+Visit this paste bin for a list of SQL injection commands to test if there are any vulnerabilties:

 [https://pastebin.com/qwqcu3am](https://pastebin.com/qwqcu3am)